View the Gilbert Caregiving Legacy Award scrapbook here

-The digital scrapbook devotes one page to each winner of the Gilbert Legacy Award
+The digital scrapbook devotes one page to each winner of the

 With continuing support from The Rosalinde and Arthur Gilbert Foundation, Family Caregiver Alliance (FCA) is pleased to oversee the annual Rosalinde Gilbert Innovations in Alzheimer's Disease Caregiving Legacy Awards program.

 In the recent past, The Rosalinde and Arthur Gilbert Foundation undertook a review of issues facing caregivers of adults with Alzheimer's disease.
 In June 2007, the Foundation published an expert panel discussion report, Strengthening Caregiving for Alzheimer's Disease, which outlined promising practices, research recommendations, and key principles for caregiver support.
 It is against this backdrop that The Rosalinde Gilbert Innovations in Alzheimer's Disease Caregiving Legacy Award Program was initiated.
 The program promotes those principles and stimulates innovation in the field of Alzheimer's disease caregiving by recognizing and rewarding those efforts which lead the way in addressing the needs of Alzheimer's caregivers.
-The year 2015 marks the eighth year of this award program.
+The year 2016 marks the ninth year of this award program.